-Salted balls of dried cottage cheese are called Kurt.
+Salted balls of dried cottage cheese are called Qurt or Kurt.
 It is a favorite delicacy of Kazakhstani kids and also a great way to preserve dairy products in the long journey, which was very important for nomads.

 Uyghur cuisine in Kazakhstan

 Central Asia is a home for Uigur diaspora residents.
 They are Central Asian people of Turkic origin, who once lost their territories during the Chinese expansion.
 Many residents of the newly formed Xinjiang Uyghur Autonomous Region of the People’s Republic of China moved across Central Asian countries fearing Chinese pressure.
 Today, the Uighurs live compactly in Almaty, Bishkek, Tashkent as well as other countries and regions of Central Asia.

 The main and favorite Uighur dish in Central Asia is served everywhere is.
 Lagman.
 It is hand-pulled noodles with meat and vegetable gravy.
 There are several types of Lagman which vary in the bright tastes, ingredients, and well as name.
 For example, the Uzbek Lagman, which is also widespread in the border areas with this country, smells quite differently than the Uighur Lagman.
 Uzbek Lagman always looks like soup, while Uighur one can be liquid, dry, boiled, and fried, and can even turn into “ganfan” if you replace noodles with boiled rice.

 Dungan cuisine in Kazakhstan